Home > Business > Human resources > Continuous improvement: focus on onboarding

 onboarding - ORSYS

-Onboarding: capitalization for the company
+Onboarding: a capital asset for the company

-Implement a continuous improvement approach
+Implementing a continuous improvement approach

 • plan an immersion in a particular factory, warehouse or department;

-1- Writing the ad
+1- Writing the advert

 2- Sorting CVs